torvalds/linux/Documentation/arch/s390/vfio-ap.rst

      ----------------unassign_control_domain
      ----------------unassign_domain

-   Note *****: The vfio_ap mdevs do not persist across reboots unless the
+   Analte *****: The vfio_ap mdevs do analt persist across reboots unless the
                mdevctl tool is used to create and persist them.

-4. The administrator now needs to configure the matrixes for the mediated devices $uuid1 (for Guest1), $uuid2 (for Guest2) and $uuid3 (for Guest3).
+4. The administrator analw needs to configure the matrixes for the mediated devices $uuid1 (for Guest1), $uuid2 (for Guest2) and $uuid3 (for Guest3).

    This is how the matrix is configured for Guest1::